 Travis W. Walter (Artistic Director) is an alumnus of Oakland University and has worked at Meadow Brook Theatre in one capacity or another since graduation in 2002.
-He directed last season’s “The Haunting of Hill House,” “White's Lies,” “Next to Normal,” “Life Could Be a Dream” and “70, Girls, 70.”
-MBT audiences may remember seeing him onstage in “A Christmas Carol,” “Witness for the Prosecution,” “The Foreigner” and “Of Mice and Men.”
+He directed last season’s “Around the World in 80 Days", “Things My Mother Taught Me”, “Once on This Island”, “Luce” and “The Bikinis”.
+MBT audiences may remember seeing him onstage in “A Christmas Carol,” “Witness for the Prosecution,” “The Foreigner” and “Of Mice and Men".

 Terry is a member of Actors' Equity Association (the national union for theatrical actors and stage managers) and the Stage Managers' Association (a national organization for stage managers from all aspects of entertainment).
 He also serves on the LORT Committee for AEA's Central Region.
 In 1992 he was named as one of the movers and shakers of the backstage metro scene by "Detroit Monthly" magazine.
 In 2001 he was given the inaugural best stage manager award in the annual theatrical awards chosen by "The Oakland Press."

 He lives in Auburn Hills with wife Linda, a veteran of the MBT costume shop.
 Their sons were both child actors in “A Christmas Carol” & other MBT shows.
-Adam along with his wife Alicia are actors in NYC & Joel is working on a farm in northern Oakland County.
+Adam along with his wife Alicia are actors in NYC & Joel works in agriculture in northern Oakland County.

 Lee Ann Kostur (Group Sales/Administrative Assistant) Originally from Canada.
 Lee Ann came to Michigan with her husband Casey Hibbert when he was hired as an intern.
 Now both are permanent employees and new homeowners in Auburn Hills.